Andrettin/Wyrmsun/readme.txt

 - Added Hordaland province in Norway.
 - Improved the performance of the grand strategy hero code.
 - Building a Dock is now necessary for fishing and for attacking provinces through water.
+- Added Orkney province off the coast of Scotland.

 * Quests
 - The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.